Hoyasumii/avengers-endgame/README.md

 WONG: What, you wanted more?

-[Giant-Man emerges from the rub
+[Giant-Man emerges from the rubb